seanox/devwex/manuals/configuration.md

     <td></td>
     <td>[M]</td>
     <td>
-      Reference to the use of a HTTP module.<br>
+      Reference to the use of an HTTP module.
 Addressing the module is not a final step, but terminating the filter sequence only occurs if a module changes the response status and/or sends data to the client.
     </td>
   </tr>
 </table>

 > __Example of a request__
 > ```